Babies love to be held and touched by their parents

 A daily baby massage provides the perfect opportunity to meet your baby’s needs through skin-to-skin contact and deepens the bond between you.
-Regular baby massage aids relaxation and sleep, relieves wind and colic, promotes healthy development and physical well being leaving you feeling happy and connected with your baby.
+Regular baby massage aids relaxation and sleep, relieves wind and colic, and promotes healthy development and physical wellness leaving you feeling happy and connected with your baby.

 The benefits of newborn baby massage are wide-ranging.
 There have been countless research studies published documenting all of the reasons why a baby massage is so vitally important, but for us, it is the feedback from parents that is the most valuable.

 Here is what parents on our courses have said about the advantages they found from attending our classes:

 - “It helps her relax and sleep longer”

 - “She doesn’t cry as much as she used to.
 But when she does, I feel more relaxed about it and can understand what she is telling me now”

 - “I feel so connected with him, I guess it has helped us bond more.
 Thank you”

 - “She has much less wind, and the colic has gone!
 Thank you so much for teaching me how to do the stomach massage”

 - “I feel much closer to him now”

 - “Before I came to this class, I had no idea what his crying meant; I feel like I have a better understanding of his baby language now”